European Energy Exchange: Spot market

 As of March 26, 2008, it is possible to trade CER futures on the EEX (Certified Emission Reductions) global emission credits in accordance with the Kyoto Protocol.
 On April 14, 2008, EEX and Eurex launched trading of options on EUA Futures.
 Since January 2010, EEX AG has run the auctioning of the emission allowances issued by the Federal Ministry of the Environment.
 All trading participants admitted to trading in emission allowances on EEX are able to take part in the auction without any further preconditions regarding licensing.
 From the very beginning, this also included all trading participants taking part in the existing Eurex cooperation on the derivatives market.
 In addition, EEX also carries out the EUA auctions for other countries (Poland, Hungary).

-The European Energy Exchange (EEX) has won the tendering procedure for the transitory auctioning platform for the EUA auctioned off by Germany for the third emissions trading period in February 2012, and it was chosen as a cooperation exchange for the NER30 program of the European Investment Bank (EIB).
-As of April 30, 2012, emission allowances for the aviation industry (EU Aviation Allowances, or EUAA) will also be offered for trading.
-Furthermore, Futures on Emission Reduction Units (ERU) will be launched at the end of April.
+In February 2012, EEX was selected as the transitory auctioning platform for EUAs auctioned by Germany for the third emissions trading period, and as a cooperation exchange for the NER300 program of the European Investment Bank (EIB).
+As of April 30, 2012, emission allowances for the aviation industry (EU Aviation Allowances, or EUAA) were made available for trading.
+Futures on Emission Reduction Units (ERU) were launched at the end of April 2012.
 In March, EEX extended the futures on Certified Emission Reductions (CER) for all maturities of the third trading period.